 Companies in Thailand are starting to invest in Myanmar as political fears subside.
-Thailand’s total outward FDI into Myanmar’s emerging economy, which amounted to US$10 billion in 2013.
+Thailand’s total outward FDI into Myanmar’s emerging economy amounted to US$10 billion in 2013.

-The main road in Yangon, Myanmar’s largest city, is filled with billboards advertising products from some of Thailand’s large companies.
-CP Group, Bangchak Petroleum, Bangkok Dusit Medical, PTT, and many more already have begun operations.
+Myanmar’s capital of Yangon is filled with billboards advertising some of Thailand’s largest companies.
+CP Group, Bangchak Petroleum, Bangkok Dusit Medical, PTT, and several other firms already have begun operations.

 But Thai ambassador to Myanmar Pisanu Suvanajata says his country will not be Myanmar’s second largest investor for long.
-The Myanmar Investment Commission (MIC) has recently approved large projects by investors from Singapore, Japan, and South Korea.
+The Myanmar Investment Commission (MIC) recently approved massive projects by investors from Singapore, Japan, and South Korea.

 Invest in Myanmar: Asia’s Last Frontier Market

 Analysts are optimistic about the Burmese economy, and foreign direct investment is booming.
 Total FDI rose from US$901 million in 2010 to US$6.2 billion in 2013 – a factor of nearly three times.
 This led to stellar GDP growth, which was 8.25% in 2013.

 Some experts are even more bullish.
 Bangkok Bank’s executive vice president told those attending a seminar in Yangon that he expects growth in excess of 10% over the next decade.

 “The IMF expects FDI to Myanmar to grow by $5 billion annually over the next 5 years.
 Personally, I expect it to be $8 billion per year, judging from conversation with potential investors who have shown their interest in the country,” he said.

 The government often didn’t approve large investments though.
 Even reputable businesses had their projects rejected.
 These could have otherwise made the performance of the Burmese economy even more impressive.